npaun/goc/docs/milestone2.md

 * 4-9-float64-into-string.go : float64 cannot be cast into string
 * 4-9-float64-into-string2.go : float64 cannot be cast into string (even through indirect types)
 * 4-9-bool-into-string.go : bool cannot be cast into string
+* 4-9-int-into-bool.go : int cannot be cast into bool

 ## Team Organization